jalantechnologies/boilerplate-next-typescript/README.md

 # Boilerplate Next + TypeScript

-## Development server

-Run `npm run dev` for a dev server.
-Navigate to `http://localhost:8080/`.
-The app will automatically reload if you change any of the source files.

-## Build

-Run `npm run build` to build the project.
-The build artifacts will be stored in the dist/ directory.

 ## Features

 - **Next JS** - an open-source React front-end development web framework that enables functionality such as server-side rendering and generating static websites for React based web applications.